Dustypandabro/JavaTextGame/README.md

 Quests: add quests and motivation to compplete game
 Items: Build items and shops and add to methods to later be added in create game file
-Rep: Add rep for all buildings needed and finish code
+Rep: Add rep for all buildings needed and finish code Shop shit: add all shop stuff and items